Shaheed Minar, Dhaka: 1972–present

-Architecture
+Architecture and significance

 The enormous design includes a half-circular arrangement of columns to symbolise the mother, with her fallen sons, standing on the monument's central dais, and the red sun shining behind.
 The Central Shaheed Minar of Dhaka goes up to a height of 14 m and was made with marble stones.
 The stairs and barrier are highlighted in white, to create a divine look.
 The fence on both sides is painted with lines from poems of legendary poets in iron letters.
 As the visitors enter the monument they will find two statues of the patriots who sacrificed their lives in that heinous police firing of 1952.
 The marble floor was designed to reveal the moving shadows of the columns.
 The basement of the Shaheed Minar also included a 1,500-square-foot (140 m2) mural representing the history of the Language Movement.

 Hurried repair of the Shaheed Minar resulted in the Minar to be reconstructed incorrectly.
 The height of the column was shorter and the head bent more than originally planned, and the proportions of different parts of the monument were not properly maintained.